Smart Device Development for Gait Monitoring: Multimodal Feedback in an Interactive Foot Orthosis, Walking Aid, and Mobile Application: Discussion

 From a technical perspective, the integration of additional sensing modalities, such as temperature, \ac{GPS}, or physiological sensors, could further enhance system functionality and contextual awareness.
 The modular architecture supports the flexible integration of such components for future developments.
 Furthermore, the use of \ac{AI}-based approaches, including machine learning techniques such as support vector machines or artificial neural networks, could improve gait phase classification, anomaly detection, and event prediction.
 These models may enhance the accuracy and robustness of gait parameter estimation, enable personalized and adaptive feedback mechanisms, and support new functionalities such as fall detection.

 At the application level, the smartphone interface may be extended with features such as chatbots or gamified elements to support user-centered interpretation of health data and increase user engagement.
 Furthermore, the effectiveness of augmented feedback could be examined in user-centered training scenarios to evaluate its potential impact on motor learning and rehabilitation outcomes.
 As a next step, we plan to test the orthosis for foot augmentation in virtual reality training environments, with a particular focus on investigating participant feedback interactions in immersive scenarios through visual feedback.
+Additionally, a follow-up study is currently being planned to improve the smartphone application onboarding process using mixed reality, with the goal of enhancing users’ initial interaction, comprehension, and engagement.